JoshuaKolden/RamDev/Readme.md

     $ ramdev up

-To sync files shutdown the ram disk.
+To sync files and shutdown the ram disk.

     $ ramdev down